solana-developers/solana-cookbook/docs/guides/account-maps.md

 # Account Maps

 Maps are data structures we frequently use in programming to associate a **key** with a **value** of some kind.
-The key and value could be any arbitary type and the key acts as an identifier for a given value that is being saved.
+The key and value could be any arbitrary type and the key acts as an identifier for a given value that is being saved.
 It then, given its key, allows us to efficiently insert, retrieve and update these values efficiently.

 Solana's Account model, as we know, requires program data and its relevant state data to be stored in different accounts.
 These accounts have an address associated with them.
 This, in itself, acts as a map!
 Learn more about Solana's Account mode [here][AccountCookbook].